yargalot/grunt-accessibility/README.md

 Uses [HTML Codesniffer](http://github.com/squizlabs/HTML_CodeSniffer) to grade your sites acccessibility using different levels of the WCAG guidelines

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-email-builder`
+Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-accessibility`

 Then add this line to your project's `grunt.js` gruntfile: